kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+This functionality has already merged into k/k so other alternatives have not been considered.

 ## Infrastructure Needed (Optional)